chenmoucheng/chenmoucheng.github.io/43041/graph-theory-representations.md

   - every constant symbol is a term: C ⊆ T;

-  - from every n terms t1,...,tn and every n-ary function symbol f ∈ Fn, a term f(t1,...,tn) ∈ T can be built.
+  - from every n terms t1,...,tn ∈ T and every n-ary function symbol f ∈ Fn, there is a term f(t1,...,tn) ∈ T.

 **Definition.** A *term DAG* is a directed acyclic multigraph whose vertices are labeled with variable, constant, or function symbols,